 Lecture Room Use Policies

-Due to the cost of equipment and the need to maintain the room’s availability, the lecture room can only be scheduled for library instruction classes or library staff meetings.
-A library staff member must be present when the room is in use.
+The library's lecture rooms can only be scheduled for library instruction classes or library staff meetings.
+A library staff member must be present when the rooms are in use.

-If the lecture room is unavailable, librarians will assist you in rescheduling your class, or a librarian can come to your classroom if the room is equipped with a Smartboard.
+If the lecture rooms are unavailable, librarians will assist you in rescheduling your class, or a librarian can come to your classroom.

 Bringing Students to the Library